This document is a usage manual for JEB3. Last revision: March 2019 for JEB 3.1.3.

 Note: JEB performs recursive analysis on input artifacts and units, using the loaded parser plugins.

 The project explorer tree should display a Bytecode node, representing the DEX unit (more on the concept of units later).
-The DEX views should be opened automatically by the RCP client, as they are detected as the principal views of an APK artifact.
+The DEX views should be opened automatically by the UI client, as they are detected as the principal views of an APK artifact.

 Your workspace should look like: